Did you know that the way the credit reporting system works in Australia has changed significantly in March 2014?

 We can’t guarantee that you will be approved for any advertised offer, and advertisers may take into account more than your credit score when assessing applications you make

-My main concern with all these type of service is whether they pass private information they collect to any third parties and the statements above don’t really answer that.
+My main concern with all these type of services is whether they pass private information they collect to any third parties and the statements above don’t really answer that.

-Our service providers – such as Green ID and other identity verification service providers, Inspectlet (refer to clause 6.5 below), social media & IT suppliers/contractors, call centres, stationery printing houses, mail houses, storage facilities, lawyers, accountants and auditors, who will need to have access to your personal information to provide those services;
+Our service providers – such as identity verification service providers, Inspectlet (refer to clause 6.5 below), social media & IT suppliers/contractors, call centres, stationery printing houses, mail houses, storage facilities, lawyers, accountants and auditors, who need to have access to your Personal Information to provide their services to us;

-Organisations that provide products or services used or marketed by us, including intermediaries (such as financial advisers), trustee companies, financial institutions and securitisers;
+Organisations that provide products or services used or marketed by us – including intermediaries, trustee companies, financial institutions and securitisers;

 This is pretty clear cut.

-Basically, they won’t pass your information to any lenders or finance providers unless you specifically request and authorise to do so.
+Credit Simple won’t pass your information to any 3rd party unless you specifically request and authorise them to do so.

 Therefore, it’s important you understand that once your personal information leaves Australia, it is anyone’s guess as to how secure (or not!) it may be and what protections you may have (if at all) in the case a data breach occurs.

 Their FAQ says the following:

 We’re committed to helping Australians make savvy financial decisions by helping them understand their credit status, completely and utterly for free.
 We don’t even ask you for your credit card details.